What our partners and key stakeholders say

 Dr Wendy Scaife - Senior Research Fellow, Australian Centre for Philanthropy and Nonprofit Studies

-We have found FRRR to be a wonderful umbrella organisation through which we have been able to donate to many small and worthy rural charities.
-We could not have done the research required to reach them directly.
+We have found FRRR to be a wonderful umbrella organisation through which we have been able to efficiently donate to many small and worthy rural charities.
+We could not have done the research required to reach each one directly.

 What our grant recipients say